silentworks/thoughts/_posts/2016-06-05-passing-attributes-down-with-ractivejs.md

 layout: post
 category: posts
 comments: true
-title: Passing Attributes Down With RactiveJS
+title: Passing Static Attributes Down With RactiveJS
 ---
 I really like [RactiveJS][] and how the inner workings work most of the time.
 I recently ran into an situation where I needed a component to behave a particular way and this was a challenge at first but with the help of [Rich Harris][] (creator of [RactiveJS][]) I was able to find a solution.